abhiprojectz/SingularGPT/README.md

-**SingularGPT** is a open source project that aims to automate complex tasks such as device automation using the latest trending LLM models that is  ChatGPT & GPT-4.
+**SingularGPT** is a open source project that automates your device using ChatGPT & GPT-4.

-With 🚀 **SingularGPT** you can easily instruct your device such as your PC using Natural language, with built in logic processing.
+With 🚀 **SingularGPT** you can easily instruct your device with simple text based queries.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/abhiprojectz/SingularGPT/blob/master/SGPT_Quickstart.ipynb)

 > For example:

-Let's say you wish to accomplish any task on your device instead of writing automation scripts, then testing it further debugging it, playing around with co-ordinates.
+Let's say you need to click on button that have a text as 'File' just say it:

-**Query:** Hey, please click on the item with text "Document Writer" after that click on the image with path "image.png" after that scroll down and then find element that is top of text "File" , double left click it.
+**Query:** Hey, please click on the item with text File.

-The **SingularGPT** will process it and does the task.
+It will perform the action by processing your query, turning them to its undernstandable instructions and execute them.

 ---